request/request/README.md

 * `auth` - A hash containing values `user` || `username`, `pass` || `password`, and `sendImmediately` (optional).
 See documentation above.
 * `json` - sets `body` but to JSON representation of value and adds `Content-type: application/json` header.
 Additionally, parses the response body as JSON.
 * `multipart` - (experimental) array of objects which contains their own headers and `body` attribute.
 Sends `multipart/related` request.
 See example below.
+* `preambleCRLF` - append a newline/CRLF before the boundary of your `multipart/form-data` request.
+* `postambleCRLF` - append a newline/CRLF at the end of the boundary of your `multipart/form-data` request.
 * `followRedirect` - follow HTTP 3xx responses as redirects (default: `true`).
 This property can also be implemented as function which gets `response` object as a single argument and should return `true` if redirects should continue or `false` otherwise.
 * `followAllRedirects` - follow non-GET HTTP 3xx responses as redirects (default: `false`)
 * `maxRedirects` - the maximum number of redirects to follow (default: `10`)